Magick, History, and Legend of Apples

 Apples can be used in a variety of dishes.
 Since many types of apples tend to be sweet, apples most often show up in desserts.
 Apples can also be used with meats such as pork.
 Apple Chutney is a delicious addition to a roasted pork loin.

 Apples are sturdy enough to withstand most preserving methods.
 Canning and drying are the most common forms of preservation.
-Dried apples make a great snack on the go, and will remain useful for a long time if dried properly.
+Dried apples make a great snack on the go and remain useful for a long time if dried properly.

 Apples can also be frozen.
 It is recommended that before freezing and drying, you place cut apple pieces in a slightly acidic water solution to prevent oxidization.